kwabenasapong/openpldoc/manual/source/mediamanager.rst

     has effect until the theme changes, or the *Remove Backgound* button is clicked.

-**Note:** Right-clicking on an image will display some of the same options.
+**Notes:** Right-clicking on an image will display some of the same options.

+Images can be dragged from the desktop (or any folder) into the Images manager plugin.
+This allows the selected items to be loaded more quickly.
+If a folder is selected, all the contacts of the folder will be added.
+When the items are added, only items with the correct file suffix for the plugin will be loaded.
+If you try to drop a presentation into the images folder, an error message will be generated.

 Media
 -----